eqbal/CarND_Capstone_CarX/README.md

 	- **throttle_cmd**: Throttle commands are published to this topic.
 	- **brake_cmd**: Brake commands are published to this topic.

-	To calculate vehicle control commands for steering, throttle and brake this node makes use of Controller (twist_controller_py).
+	To calculate vehicle control commands for steering, throttle and brake this node makes use of Controller (as coded in twist_controller.py).

 	The throttle of the car is calculated based on the current velocity and the target velocity and controlled by a PID controller for error correction.
 The PID controller uses the following parameters.